nextgis/docs_data/source/tiles2ngw_en.rst

 The "Key" field is optional.
 On the appropriate tabs, you can add a resource description and metadata.
 Typically, metadata is used to develop third-party applications using APIs.

-In the "Tileset" tab, you need to upload a tileset in MBTiles format or a zip archive.
+In the "Tileset" tab, you need to upload a tileset in a zip archive.
 Tiles must be in PNG or JPEG format and have a size of 256x256 pixels.

 .. figure:: _static/create_tileset_upload_en.png
    :name: Tileset_add_en